ismms-himc/cytutils/README.md

 the existing channels.
 The next column, `dup`, is `TRUE` if this mass is duplicated across files -- at least two files have this mass, but the respective channels have different name or description.
-This column is supplied to help you find channels that might have been named differently.
+This column is supplied to help you find channels that might have been named differently, and does not affect the operation of the follow-up step.

 The final two columns, `new_name` and `new_desc`, are initially identical to `name` and `desc`.
 These are the columns that will be used for renaming.
-Set the `new_name` and `new_desc` according to the values you want.
+Set the `new_name` and `new_desc` according to the new values you want.
 Download [`channel_rename.csv`](examples/channel_rename.csv) for one suggestion.
-Then, run the script again (keep the same CSV file name!):
+Then, run the script again (do not rename `channel_rename.csv`!):

 ```{r}
 > cytutils::channelRename("D:/data/lavin")